rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_ldap/README.md

 This plugin provides [authentication and authorisation backends](http://rabbitmq.com/access-control.html) for RabbitMQ that use LDAP.

+Under a heavy load this plugin can put a higher than expected amount of load on it's backing LDAP service.
+We recommend using it together with [rabbitmq_auth_backend_cache](http://github.com/rabbitmq/rabbitmq-auth-backend-cache) with a reasonable caching interval (e.g. 2-3 minutes).

 ## Installation

 This plugin ships with reasonably recent RabbitMQ versions